mewmewdevart/get_next_line/README.md

 ❗️| Make sure you have all the required tools installed on your local machine then continue with these steps.

 ### Instructions
+This function is not a stand-alone program, its files must be included and compiled within another project.

 **0. Download the archives**